 Thursday 3rd August 2017 at the Wyndham’s Theatre, London.

-Set entirely in a small bar in south Philadelphia, ‘around midnight’, in March 1952, this show explores how this supremely talented individual capable of selling out Carnegie Hall finds herself back in a small dive in Philadelphia, being outrageously undervalued, leaning heavily on liquor as a crutch, yet never failing to enthral the audience with her talent.
-One thing is very certain when it comes to Lady Day at Emerson’s Bar and Grill: this kind of show combined with this kind of talent; talent of Audra McDonald’s calibre, is something truly special and unique.
+One thing is very certain when it comes to Lady Day at Emerson’s Bar and Grill: this kind of show combined with this kind of talent – talent of Audra McDonald’s calibre – is something truly exceptional.
 If you have an appreciation of the wonderful talent of Billie Holiday, jazz, blues or this period of music, you will not want to miss this show.
-Now if someone could start work on a show of this skill and quality about another favourite of mine, Ella Fitzgerald, I’ll be ready and waiting with my card ready to swipe – let’s spend much, much more time on legends of legendary, towering talent please!

 Lady Day plays at the Wyndham’s Theatre until September 9th and you can get your tickets here .